getgrav/grav-learn/pages/01.basics/05.grav-configuration/docs.md

 ## Other Configuration Settings and Files

-As all the user configuration is completely optional, you can override as little or as much as you need.
+User configuration is completely optional.
+You can override as little or as much of the default settings as you need.
+This applies to both the system, site, and any plugin configurations in your site.

 You are also not limited to the `user/config/system.yaml` or the `user/config/site.yaml` files as described above.
 You can create any arbitrary `.yaml` configuration file in the `user/config` folder you wish and it will get picked up by Grav automatically.

 Paths to the configuration files will be used as a **namespace** for your configuration options.